basho-labs/little_riak_book/en/04-operators.md

 *The Ring* in Riak is actually a two-fold concept.

-Firstly, the Ring is a function of the consistent hash space partitions, managed by vnodes.
+Firstly, the Ring represents the consistent hash partitions (the partitions managed by vnodes).
 This partition range is treated as circular, from 0 to 2^160-1 back to 0 again.
 (If you're wondering, yes this means that we are limited to 2^160 nodes, which is a limit of a 1.46 quindecillion, or `1.46 x 10^48`, node cluster.
 For comparison, there are only `1.92 x 10^49`